Alliance of Independent Social Democrats: 2006–present: Breakthrough and rule

-At the beginning of 2006, the previous prime minister of Republic of Srpska, Pero Bukejlović, resigned.
-Ten days after that, on 26 January 2006, the president of Republic of Srpska, Dragan Čavić, asked Milorad Dodik to form a new government, in which, according to the Constitution, there are 16 ministers: eight Serbs, five Bosniaks and three Croats.
+At the beginning of 2006, the previous prime minister of the Republic of Srpska, Pero Bukejlović, resigned.
+Ten days after that, on 26 January 2006, the president of the Republic of Srpska, Dragan Čavić, asked Milorad Dodik to form a new government, in which, according to the Constitution, there are 16 ministers: eight Serbs, five Bosniaks and three Croats.
 The Parliament of Republika Srpska supported the appointment of Dodik as Prime Minister on 28 February 2006.

 The Alliance of Independent Social Democrats achieved their breakthrough in the 2006 general elections in Bosnia and Herzegovina.
 Nebojša Radmanović was elected as the Serb member of the Presidency of Bosnia and Herzegovina.
 In the House of Representatives of Bosnia and Herzegovina, the Alliance of Independent Social Democrats won 7 seats with 269,468 votes ahead of the Party of Democratic Action with 238,474 (9 seats) and the Party for Bosnia and Herzegovina with 219,477 votes (8 seats).
 Milan Jelić became the President of Republika Srpska (271,022 votes, 48.87%).
 The party won 41 out of 83 parliamentary seats in the People’s Assembly of Republika Srpska, and Milorad Dodik, the president of the Alliance of Independent Social Democrats, became the representative for the composition of the new Republika Srpska government.
 In the House of Representatives of the Federation of Bosnia and Herzegovina, the Alliance of Independent Social Democrats won 1 place with 12,564 votes (1.46%).
 The Alliance of Independent Social Democrats won 3 out of 25 seats in the Assembly of Canton 10 in the Federation of Bosnia and Herzegovina (3,654 votes, 11.99%).

 In the General Elections of 2010, the Alliance of Independent Social Democrats repeated their good result from 2006, and at all levels defeated the united opposition in the coalition Zajedno za Srpska (Serb Democratic Party-Party of Democratic Progress-Serb Radical Party of Republic of Srpska).